How George Harrison Warmed Hearts a Final Time With ‘Brainwashed’

-Though ‘Brainwashed’ is indeed a collection of George Harrison-penned songs, it's technically a posthumous set, released almost one year after the legendary songwriter's death, following a lengthy battle with cancer.
-The songs are vintage Harrison, full of nimble chord progressions, tasteful slide-guitar solos, and warm vocal harmonies – but ‘Brainwashed’ wouldn't exist if not for the efforts of producer-instrumentalist (and longtime Harrison collaborator) Jeff Lynne and Dhani Harrison, George's son.
+Though Brainwashed is indeed a collection of Harrison-penned songs, it's technically a posthumous set, released almost one year after the legendary songwriter's death following a lengthy battle with cancer.
+The songs are vintage Harrison, full of nimble chord progressions, tasteful slide-guitar solos, and warm vocal harmonies – but Brainwashed wouldn't exist if not for the efforts of producer-instrumentalist (and longtime Harrison collaborator) Jeff Lynne and Dhani Harrison, George's son.

 As the cancer spread to his lungs and, finally, his brain, Harrison still charged forward on his music, keeping specific instructions about how the songs and production should be carried out, even recording vocal melodies intended as string arrangements.
 After Harrison's death on Nov.
 29, 2001, Lynne and Dhani Harrison took charge of the album's production, overdubbing any remaining vocals and instrumentation to complete the songs as Harrison requested.

-"The album was very cathartic for me," Dhani Harrison said during a 2002 CBC interview.
-“As I said, it was done at the right time.
+"The album was very cathartic for me," Dhani Harrison remembered during a CBC interview in 2002.
+"As I said, it was done at the right time.
 I dealt with a lot of this as it happened and never shied away from any of the reality of what's been happening over the last few years.
-Doing the recordings was great and wonderful and really sad as well … It was a very positive thing to have done so soon after his death."
+Doing the recordings was great and wonderful and really sad, as well. ...
+It was a very positive thing to have done so soon after his death."

-Though it’s been over a decade since its release, ‘Brainwashed’ remains a tuneful, tasteful source of comfort – a loving swan song from one of rock's finest talents.
+Years after its release, Brainwashed remains a tuneful, tasteful source of comfort – a loving swan song from one of rock's finest talents.

 The Best (and Worst) Song From Every George Harrison Album